meteor/meteor/content/react.md

 <h3 id="using-with-meteor">Installing and using React</h3>

-To install React in Meteor 1.3 you should simply add it as an NPM dependency:
+To install React in Meteor 1.3 you should simply add it as an npm dependency:

 ```sh
 npm install --save react react-dom